javaguruen/javaguruen.github.io/_posts/2020-12-24-add-graphql-to-springboot.md

 <p>Add GraphQl to Spring-boot
 The example in this blog post is implemented using Spring-boot version 2.3.4.RELEASE.
 The following dependencies are added to my maven project:

+<h2>Dependencies</h2>
+Note that the versions of these dependencies can have changed by the time your read this.

 {% highlight xml %}
 <dependency>
     <groupId>com.graphql-java</groupId>